perlajarillo/LTAB/README.md

 ## Contributor Guidelines

-If you're looking for a place to start contributing code, check out this list of [issues](https://github.com/perlajarillo/flad-mentorship/labels/help%20wanted) that are ready for someone to pick up and start on.
+If you're looking for a place to start contributing code, check out this list of [issues](https://github.com/perlajarillo/LTAB/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) that are ready for someone to pick up and start on.
 The process to contribute in this repository is:

 1. Comment on the issue that you're going to be working on it.
 This will help us to avoid work duplication.
 2. Fork the repository.
 3. Start coding.
 4. Make a PR when you are ready.
-5. A member of FLAD-Mentorship app will review your contribution and ask for any necessary changes and/or approve and merge.
+5. A member of Let's Talk About Business app will review your contribution and ask for any necessary changes and/or approve and merge.

 ## Learn More